Industry experts from around the world to attend the Architectural Ceramic Assemblies Workshop in Buffalo August 7-12

 The Workshop will be housed jointly between the University at Buffalo’s historic Hayes Hall and the production facilities at Boston Valley Terra Cotta, with events in some of Buffalo’s most significant historic monuments, such as Louis Sullivan’s Guaranty Building, the Albright-Knox Art Gallery and Frank Lloyd Wright’s Darwin Martin House Complex.
 It will challenge architects, artists, designers and engineers to address the untapped potential for ceramic component systems in creating large-scale bioclimatic structures and environments.

-“While many architects design with industrially-produced ceramic components, they may have little material understanding of clay, and most artists and designers trained in ceramics may have few opportunities to explore the medium at a scale beyond the object,” says Bill Pottle, International Sales and Marketing Manager at Boston Valley Terra Cotta.
+“While many architects design with industrially-produced ceramic components, they may have little material understanding of clay, and most artists and designers trained in ceramics may have few opportunities to explore the medium at a scale beyond the object,” says International Sales Manager at Boston Valley Terra Cotta.
 “By attending this Workshop, they will have the opportunity to collaborate and deepen their understanding of and experience with the potential for terra cotta in the architectural setting.”

 “The Western New York region offers both a historical connection to clay experimentation and a contemporary ceramics research hub, anchored between Boston Valley, the University at Buffalo and Alfred University,” says Omar Khan, Associate Professor, University at Buffalo School of Architecture and Planning.
 “With its wealth of resources for terra cotta exploration, Buffalo is the perfect venue for this important Workshop.”